waynegraham/jsLDA/README.md

 You can create reports about your topic model.
 Hit the `Downloads` tab.
 Reports are in CSV format.
 The `sampling state` file contains the same information as a Mallet state file, but in a more compact format.

+## Developer Setup

+This app uses node and bower packages to manage the application.
+Assuming you have `node` installed, you will need to run the following commands in the terminal:

+  $ npm install
+  $ bower install

+After the packages are installed, you can run a server with:

+  $ grunt serve

+When you are ready to deploy, simply run the `dist` task in grunt.

+  $ grunt dist

+You can also use the `buildcontrol:pages` task to deploy directly to your `gh-pages` branch on Github.
+Simply change the `remote` to your fork of the project.